-Growing carrots can be tricky, since we can't see what's going on until we harvest.
-Even experienced gardeners look for helpful ideas on how to grow long, sweet carrots.
+Growing carrots can be tricky, since you can't see what's going on until you harvest.
+Even experienced gardeners can encounter problems growing long, sweet carrots.
 So often carrots can disappoint with bland, misshapen, tough roots.
 But given loose soil, some cool weather and plenty of water, there's no reason you can't grow sweet, crunchy carrots.

 You will see the resemblance in the leaves and flowers.
 Carrots are best known as long, orange roots, but they actually come in several colors and shapes.